24mm2/Flashing/README.md

 - - - -
-† Mu is the pronouciation of the greek letter μ, which is the SI prefix for micro, here referring to micro controllers.
+† Mu is the pronounciation of the greek letter μ, which is the SI prefix for micro, here referring to micro controllers.